Gods-Guru/Git/README.md

 This command will execute Prettier on your project files and apply consistent formatting according to the rules defined in your configuration.

-## Contribution Guide:

-For detailed instructions on how to contribute, please check out the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-Let's make this project even better together! 🎉

-## 👀 Our Contributors

-- We extend our heartfelt gratitude for your invaluable contribution to our project!
-Your efforts play a pivotal role in elevating To-Do-List to greater heights.
-- Make sure you show some love by giving ⭐ to our repository.

 <div align="center">